Important Information for Leaders and Managers

 Use the Memorandum of Conversation on Parenthood (PDF, 208 KB) as a guide and to document the conversation.
 You can forward these documents to your employee before the conversation so they can prepare.

 There is usually an extension until the end of the maternity leave period for holders of junior academic positions (doctoral candidates, teaching and research assistants, postdocs and senior teaching and research assistants) whose contracts expire; this applies even if they give birth several months after their contract would usually expire (§ 15 para.
 4 of the employment ordinance of the University of Zurich).
+(Additional information on how fixed-term (e.g. project-related) employment contracts affect maternity leave can be found in the Fact Sheet Parenthood.)

 Some flexible working options already exist at UZH, such as part-time positions and job-sharing.
 As of May 1, 2022, UZH introduced mobile working as a further working model.